tmthecoder/blog/_posts/2022-06-12-part-2-the-patched-desktop-clients.md

 Now that you have that build `.exe` file, it's time to transfer it to your Windows machine.

-Once you do that, double click it (if a warning prompt comes up, you can safely ignore/proceed since you built the package), and go through the installer.
+Once you do that, double click it (if a warning prompt comes up, you can safely ignore/proceed since you built the package) and go through the installer.

 Once it finishes, you can delete that `.exe` file as another will show up, which is the actual OpenVPN client.
 Open that application and use the UI to import the `.ovpn` profile you transferred from the VPN server earlier.